NERDDAO/NerdBrain/Proofs of Knowledge/Engrams/Active Engrams/Documentation for Pok.md

 Once an attestation is created, it is propagated with the Ceramic Network, which allows for efficient indexing of attestations, kEngram scoring, and royalty payout to creators.
 This integration with the Ceramic Network further enhances the utility of the DSW token, as it allows for a decentralized and efficient method of tracking and rewarding the usage of kEngrams.

-## Tokenomic Overview

-The DSW token is a utility token within the PoK system, designed to incentivize the creation and usage of kEngrams.
-The token is issued based on the number of attestations of usage a kEngram has generated.

 ## Token Issuance